ljvmiranda921/pfn-rl-practice/README.md

 nor an intern in their company.
 So please don't take my *unchecked* solutions as the official answer in their problem set.

+## Dependencies

+This repository was tested on both Linux Ubuntu 14.04.5 and Windows 10 (`cygwin`).
+For the basic cartpole, only the Python 3.6.X standard library was implemented.

 ## Compiling the host program

 The host program contains the cartpole environment and was written in C++.